XAKEPEHOK/expression-executor/README.md

 ### Features
 - Its safe.
 No `eval()`
-- Executor can work with any types of data.
+- Executor can return and work with any types of data.
 All types checking and manipulating should be implemented in your classes (functions and operators)
 - Arguments support escaped double quotes, for example `"My name is \"Timur\""`
 - Functions accept any count of arguments (you can limit in function body by exceptions)